lart-bangor/research-assistant/docs/source/users/research-task-atol.rst

 Firstly, as seen in `Figure 22 <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/research-task-lsbqe.html#id3>`_ you must open the generic file and **“save as”** in order to make a copy ready for customisation.

 After that, change the “versionID” and “versionName” to reflect your customization.
-Following the English and Scots example presented `here <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/research-task-lsbqe.html#id8>`_, this would be :file:`[report name and ID]`
+Following the English and Scots example presented `here <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/research-task-lsbqe.html#id8>`_, this would be :file:`[EngSco_Eng_GB]`

 Your file name should match your “versionID”, which must follow the ISO standard code sequence.